Áslaug Magnúsdóttir

-Áslaug Magnúsdóttir Tueni is an Icelandic businesswoman and entrepreneur. Áslaug is the founder of Katla.
+Aslaug Magnusdottir is an Icelandic businesswoman and entrepreneur.
+Aslaug is the founder of Katla.
 She is the co-founder and former chief executive officer of Moda Operandi and a co-founder of TSM Capital.
 She has been dubbed "fashion's fairy godmother" by Vogue and one of the 100 Most Creative People in Business by Fast Company.

-A Fulbright scholar, Áslaug holds an MBA from Harvard Business School, an LL.M from Duke University School of Law and a Candidate of Law degree from the University of Iceland.
+A Fulbright scholar, Aslaug holds an MBA from Harvard Business School, an LL.M from Duke University School of Law and a Candidate of Law degree from the University of Iceland.

 Family and education

-Áslaug Magnúsdóttir Tueni was born in Reykjavík, Iceland, to parents Magnús Sigurðsson and Rakel Valdimarsdóttir.
+Aslaug Magnusdottir was born in Reykjavík, Iceland, to parents Magnús Sigurðsson and Rakel Valdimarsdóttir.
 She has one brother, Sigurður R. Magnússon. Áslaug grew up in Los Angeles and Reykjavík and attended college at the University of Iceland, where she graduated in 1993 with a degree in law.
 She received a Fulbright scholarship and returned to the U.S. to attend the LL.M program at Duke University.
 She then earned an MBA from Harvard Business School in 2000, the first Icelandic woman to do so.

-From 1993–2000, Áslaug was married to Gunnar Thoroddsen, a lawyer and former CEO of Landsbanki bank in Luxembourg.
+From 1993–2000, Aslaug was married to Gunnar Thoroddsen, a lawyer and former CEO of Landsbanki bank in Luxembourg.
 Gunnar is the grandson of Iceland's former Prime Minister Gunnar Thoroddsen, and the great grandson of Iceland's second President, Ásgeir Ásgeirsson.
 Together they have a son, Gunnar A. Thoroddsen,.
 From 2005-2015, Áslaug was married to nightclub owner Gabriel Levy.
 In 2022, she married tech entrepreneur Sacha Tueni.
 Their son is Ocean Thor Tueni.

 Career

-Áslaug began her career in Iceland, where as a student she headed a modeling agency and was chairman of the National Ballet Company of Iceland, and then became a corporate and tax attorney at Deloitte.
+Aslaug began her career in Iceland, where as a student she headed a modeling agency and was chairman of the National Ballet Company of Iceland, and then became a corporate and tax attorney at Deloitte.
 After completing her graduate studies, she moved to London, where she was an Engagement Manager at McKinsey & Company.